 THE CULMINATION OF RIDICULOUS, ESCALATING (POSSIBLY NEAR DEATH) EXPERIENCES

 This often happens in a tall tale or in a comic classic/carnivalesque plot.

-A city tries to murder a man but they can’t do it because he has four brothers and each has a secret superpower.
+- In The Five Chinese Brothers by Claire Huchet Bishop a city tries to murder a man but they can’t do it because he has four brothers and each has a secret superpower.
 Battle scenes: an attempted drowning, an attempted execution, an attempted burning at the stake, an attempted burning in the oven.

-Inside a boy’s imagination, a simple horse and cart becomes an entire procession of motley scenarios.
+- In And To Think I Saw It On Mulberry Street, Inside a boy’s imagination, a simple horse and cart becomes an entire procession of motley scenarios.
 The illustration starts simple then becomes more and more detailed until nothing more will fit on the page.
 The battle scene, in other words, is extreme chaos.

-There are so many things stuck in a tree that it’s impossible to imagine anything bigger or more ridiculous.
+- In Stuck by Oliver Jeffers there are so many things stuck in a tree that it’s impossible to imagine anything bigger or more ridiculous.